tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 A `RoomID` (room ID) uniquely identifies a room and can range from 1 to 4294967295.
 You are responsible for maintaining and assigning the Room IDs of your applications.

 [](id:que2)
-### What is a UserID in TRTC?
+### What is a `UserID` in TRTC?
 What is its value range?
 A `UserID` (user ID) uniquely identifies a user in a TRTC application.
 It can contain letters (case sensitive), digits, and underscores, preferably not longer than 32 bytes.

 [](id:que3)
 ### How long is the lifecycle of a TRTC room?
 - The first user who enters a room is the owner of the room, but cannot close the room.
-- A room is closed immediately by TRTC after all users exit the room.
+- **In the call modes**, TRTC closes a room when all users exit the room.
+- **In the live streaming modes**, if the last user who exits a room is an anchor, TRTC will close the room immediately; if the user is a viewer, TRTC will close the room in 10 minutes.
-- A user will be cleared from a room 90 seconds after unexpected disconnection.
+- A user will be removed from a room 90 seconds after unexpected disconnection.
 If all users are unexpectedly disconnected, the room will be closed after 90 seconds.
-- If a user attempts to enter a room that does not exist, TRTC will create a room with the ID entered.
+- If a user attempts to enter a room that does not exist, TRTC will automatically create a room with the ID entered.

 [](id:que4)
-### Can I unsubscribe users from audio/video streams?
+### Can users not subscribe to audio/video streams?
-To enable instant streaming, TRTC subscribes users to audio/video streams by default upon their entry.
+To enable instant streaming, TRTC subscribes users to audio/video streams by default upon room entry.
 You can call the `setDefaultStreamRecvMode` API to switch to the manual subscription mode.

 [](id:que5)
 ### Can I specify a stream ID for relayed push in TRTC?